Misfits-Rebels-Outcasts/Nodef/documentation/ChainingBlendingCompositingCoreImageCIFilters.md

 ## From Chaining/Blending to Compositing CIFilter

-Core Image is a powerful iOS framework that makes makes hardware-accelerated image manipulation easy.
+Core Image is a powerful iOS framework that makes hardware-accelerated image manipulation easy.
 Oftentimes, we use it to add graphical effects to  images in our app.
 The process involves choosing a right CIFilter, setting parameters, and applying the filter to an image.

 Sometimes, the process may involve chaining several filters to get the desired result.
-For example, we can use a CIColorControls to first adjust the saturation of an image followed by applying a Vignette filter to add a dark fading border around the edges.
+For example, we can use a CIColorControls filter to first adjust the saturation of an image followed by applying a Vignette filter to add a dark fading border around the edges.

 <span>
 <img src="https://user-images.githubusercontent.com/47021297/187051741-049939e6-0371-47b3-951c-cc83d8a1bffb.JPG" width="15%" height="15%">